How To Write a Job Description That Attracts the Most-Qualified Candidates

 Fill in the Gaps

-Many people cite work-life balance as their reason to stay or leave a particular company.
-To ensure your employees feel like they can live their lives fully, you need to be able to cover for them when they take time off for family leave, vacations, or other extended sabbaticals.
-For employees whose work simply cannot wait, a temporary replacement allows your company to keep up its operations with minimal interruptions.
+Many people cite work-life balance as their reason to stay with or leave a particular company.
+To ensure your employees feel like they can live their lives fully, you need to be able to cover for them when they take time off for family leave, vacations or other extended sabbaticals.
+For situations where the work simply cannot wait, a temporary replacement allows your company to keep up its operations with minimal interruptions.
+Most prominent staffing agencies will have a wide pool of talent available, ensuring that you can quickly hire a temporary employee with the right skill set for a smooth transition.

 Wait for the Right Fit